PhenX Social Determinants of Health (SDOH) Assessments Collection

-Widespread adoption of the new collection of standard measures of SDOH assessment in behavioral, clinical, and translational research will facilitate:
+Widespread adoption of the new collection of standard measures of SDOH assessment in behavioral, clinical, and translational research facilitates:

-- The aggregation of information from different studies over time, expanding the scope of research and collaboration among researchers.
+- Aggregation of information from different studies over time, expanding the scope of research and collaboration among researchers.

-- The ability to validate study findings by replicating data and aiding in comparisons.
+- Ability to validate study findings by replicating data and aiding in comparisons.

-- The capability to combine study samples which can provide greater statistical power.
+- Capability to combine study samples, which can provide greater statistical power.

-- The ability to conduct cross-study analysis to increase the impact of individual studies.
+- Ability to conduct cross-study analysis to increase the impact of individual studies.

 About the PhenX Toolkit